eph/proxy-svar-smc/README.md

 11. Figure 7: Impulse Responses to a Monetary Policy Shock

-12. Figure 8: Impulse Responses to a Monetary Policy Shock
+    The figure is created automatically after the matlab estimation.

-13. Table 5: Determinants of the Federal Funds Rate
+12. Table 5: Determinants of the Federal Funds Rate

     ```sh
     cd stata